"

 • Consider your audience’s brand and align your design with their brand standards.

-• Consider mood you want to create and choose colors that reinforce this.
+• Consider the mood you want to create and choose colors that reinforce this.

 • Avoid creating headlines to your slide that are simply descriptive.
 Instead, strong headlines are ones that: